I Introduction

 C Miscellaneous Issues

 During the litigation, the victims also have at least two problems: the onus of proof and the extension of time.
-As Prince demonstrates, the absence of necessary evidence makes the court’s decision impossible, and this also affected the decision on whether the plaintiff ‘could have a fair trial on the issue of liability.’
+As demonstrated by Prince, the absence of necessary evidence renders the court’s decision impossible, and this also affects the decision on whether the plaintiff ‘could have a fair trial on the issue of liability.’
 [41]

-Obviously, many victims suffered sexual abuse as a child and only started to claim several decades later.
-To bring the proceedings, the victim might need to seek an extension of time which often constitutes a barrier to the litigation because many victims might be unable to obtain relevant evidence., The High Court in Prince explained the rationale behind the law of limitation periods that the right of a party to take legal action should be limited because it is necessary to ‘repress the community members to perpetually defend litigation for historical allegations.’
+Obviously, many victims suffered sexual abuse as a child and only began to make claims several decades later.
+To initiate proceedings, the victim might need to seek an extension of time, which often constitutes a barrier to litigation because many victims might be unable to obtain relevant evidence.
+The High Court in Prince explained the rationale behind the law of limitation periods, stating that the right of a party to take legal action should be limited because it is necessary to ‘repress the community members to perpetually defend litigation for historical allegations.’
 [42]

-The High Court (M C Livesey QC) also expressed concern, regarding both objective evidence and subjective memories, that:
+The High Court, represented by M C Livesey QC, also expressed concern regarding both objective evidence and subjective memories:

 Delay in the prosecution of legal rights erodes the quality of justice because, amongst other things, it is productive of unfairness and prejudice.
 Evidence is invariably lost or diluted; witnesses die or cannot be found; memories fade or are reconstructed’, [43]

-A similar concern regarding memories was manifested in Ellis v Pell.
-In the cross-examination, both Ellis’ belief and awareness of the sexual abuse suffered had been questioned as to the impact on Ellis’ life.
+A similar concern regarding memories was evident in Ellis v Pell.
+During the cross-examination, both Ellis’ belief and awareness of the sexual abuse suffered had been questioned, regarding the impact on Ellis’ life.
 [44] However, B W Walker SC in Prince stressed that the absence of some evidence may only impact ‘on damages, not liability. ’[45]

 These cases and different opinions indicate the complexity of dealing with sexual abuse suffered in childhood.
-Quite often, when the evidence (including the death of witnesses) is lost, the authenticity of the victim’s memories or the awareness of such psychological injury could be inquired as well.
+Quite often, when the victim lost the evidence (including the death of witnesses), people may question the authenticity of the victim’s memories or the awareness of such psychological injury as well.
 In Ellis v Pell, Mr. Ellis indicated that ‘the abuse was manifesting itself directly physically but was not then named or known consciously and only with talk and resultant awareness could the symptoms be understood and begin to move from physical sensations into consciousness.’
 [46]

-While such complexity may be more related to damages, it is embedded in the entire legal process or dispute resolution process.
-In his journal, Mr. Ellis addressed that the courageous victims may have had painful experiences of ‘not being believed, being punished for speaking out, and/or being judged for being fragile or mentally unwell’.
-[47] Such ‘moral difficulties’ may prejudice the victims to access legal resources fairly and reinforce the psychological trauma.
-Such a ‘crisis of trust’ requires extra effort input by both the victims and legal practitioners, considering the trust in the intimate relationship had been abused in the initial trauma.
+While complexity may pertain more to damages, it permeates the entire legal process.
+In his journal, Mr. Ellis addressed that the courageous victims may have had painful experiences of ‘no one believing them, people punishing them for speaking out, and/or judging them for being fragile or mentally unwell’.
+[47] Such ‘moral difficulties’ may prejudice the victims access legal resources fairly and reinforce the psychological trauma.
+The ‘crisis of trust’ demands additional effort from victims and legal practitioners, acknowledging the betrayal in the initial trauma.

 III Law Reform – New Legislation

-The promising sign is the royal commission has promoted some legal reforms on civil litigation in relation to the above issues.
+The royal commission has spurred some legal reforms on civil litigation concerning the above issues.
 This includes ‘imposing statutory duties on institutions, extending the vicarious liability to non-employees such as a contractor or a volunteer, and identifying a defendant to sue and pay damage;’ reforms also ‘removed limitation periods for survivors to launch civil claims regardless of when the sexual abuse happened.’
 [48]

-In Hansard, while the Statutory Liabilities imposed on institutions only apply prospectively, which means under this category only the child abuse that occurred after the enactment of law reform could hold the organisations accountable, the reform of proper defendant can apply both prospectively and retrospectively, and this also ensures the legality for the victims to sue ‘a proper defendant with sufficient assets to satisfy a claim.’
+In Hansard, while the Statutory Liabilities imposed on institutions only apply prospectively, which means under this category only the child abuse that occurred after the enactment of law reform could hold the organisations accountable, the reform of proper defendant can apply both prospectively and retrospectively, ensuring the legality for the victims to sue ‘a proper defendant with sufficient assets to satisfy a claim.’
 [49]

-In cases like Prince or Ellis, the survivors of child sexual abuse usually suffered long-term psychological or emotional harm which negatively affected their work and life.
+In cases like Prince or Ellis, the survivors of child sexual abuse usually endured long-term psychological or emotional harm, which negatively affected their work and life.
 [50] The amendment recognizes and extends the harm to ‘psychological and emotional harm suffered as a result of the sexual or physical abuse.’
 [51] The pity is, due to the statutory reform being only prospective, such an extent is only helpful to the abuse that occurred after the commencement of new bill in damages assessment.
-[52] For a large amount of ‘historical cases’, the road ahead of the victims to seek recovery remains dark.
+[52] For a large number of ‘historical cases’, the road ahead for the victims to seek recovery remains dark.

 IV Conclusion

 This paper has compared several critical approaches to identifying vicarious liability concerning child sexual abuse.
-Australian approach appears to be a narrow test without too much concern for the policy.
-The court’s discretionary power plays an important role to determine liability.
-This essay also considered an equally important issue as to the proper defendant in the religious bodies when seeking recovery in relation to vicarious liability.
-Ultimately, unless statutory law provides a better solution to solve the legal issue arising from systematic sexual abuse, survivors of sexual abuse would still have to face many difficulties as vicarious liability can be said to be a classic legal field substantially ruled by common law.
+The Australian approach appears to be a narrow test without too much concern for policy.
+The court’s discretionary power plays an important role in determining liability.
+This essay also considered an equally important issue regarding the proper defendant in religious bodies when seeking recovery in relation to vicarious liability.
+Ultimately, unless statutory law provides a better solution to resolve the legal issues arising from systematic sexual abuse, survivors of sexual abuse would still have to face many difficulties, as legal authorities consider vicarious liability a classic legal field substantially governed by common law.

 (END)